Ziploc: History

-At that time, plastic bags were being produced in 25 countries at a line speed of 30 feet per minute, but none were being sold to consumers because they were too expensive to produce.
+At that time, plastic bags were being produced in 25 countries at a line speed of 30 feet per minute, but none were being sold to consumers, because they were too expensive to produce.
 Dow assigned one of their inventors, R. Douglas Behr, to develop a high-speed, efficient process.
-Having little prior experience in plastics, the task was daunting for Behr but he passed everyone in the world within a year.
+Having little prior experience in plastics, the task was daunting for Behr, but he surpassed everyone in the world within a year.
 As he improved the process and increased line speeds to 60, then 90, then 150 and finally 300 feet per minute in 1972, he had to design new equipment.
 Some were patented and some were kept as trade secrets by Dow.
 Eventually, other research and production personnel, such as lab technician William Shrum and others, contributed to the process development, but Behr continued to be the leading researcher until he retired in 1993 as a senior associate scientist.
 At that time the research building was "Dedicated in Recognition of the Distinguished Career of R. Douglas Behr".

 In 1978, Minigrip was acquired by Signode, Inc. and became a subsidiary of that company.
 In 1986, Signode and Dow formed a company, namely Zippak, to develop zipper bags for food products.
-In 1987, ITW acquired Signode, and Minigrip became a subsidiary of ITW.
-In 1991, ITW acquired Dow's interest in Zippak so that Zippak became a fully owned subsidiary of ITW.
-Zippak produces plastic zippers for the food packaging market.
-From the time of inception till today, Flexigrip/Minigrip/Zippak/Dow/Dow Brands have obtained over 300 patents for plastic zippers, zipper bags, and methods and machinery of producing the same.
-In 1997, Dow Chemical sold the rights of DowBrands, which included Ziploc, to S. C. Johnson for between $1.3 and $1.7 billion.
-Zip-Pak developed Polypropylene compatible zippers in 2003.
+In 1987, Illinois Tool Works (ITW) acquired Signode, and Minigrip became a subsidiary of ITW.
+In 1991, ITW acquired Dow's interest in Zip-Pak, making Zip-Pak a fully owned subsidiary of ITW.
+Zip-Pak produces plastic zippers for the food packaging market.
+From the time of inception until today, Flexigrip/Minigrip/Zip-Pak/Dow/Dow Brands have obtained over 300 patents for plastic zippers, zipper bags, and methods and machinery of producing the same.
+In 1997, Dow Chemical sold the rights of DowBrands, which included Ziploc, to S. C. Johnson & Son for between $1.3 and $1.7 billion.
+Zip-Pak developed polypropylene-compatible zippers in 2003.

-Among Ziploc and Zippak's competitors are Presto, a subsidiary of Reynolds, and Pactiv.
-In 1995, Hefty, one of Reynolds' holdings, came out with a sliding zipper bag.
+Among Ziploc and Zip-Pak's competitors are Presto, a subsidiary of Reynolds, and Pactiv Evergreen.
+In 1995, Hefty, one of Reynolds' holdings, introduced a sliding zipper bag.